jtlocsei/academic-kickstart/content/post/deploy-clojure-to-netlify/index.md

 ---

-Fittingly, my first post on this blog is about how I deployed this blog :-)

 [Cryogen](https://cryogenweb.org/) is a static site generator written in Clojure while [Netlify](https://www.netlify.com/) is a slick and powerful platform for deploying static websites.
 Can they play well together?
 Yes!